slatinsky/DiscordChatExporter-incrementalBackup/README.md

 - Add support for incremental backups direct messages
 - Add fastupdate mode that will only check last 25 threads for each channel (1 request per channel), not all of them
 - hide tokens from logs
+- rewrite to TypeScript

 ### Known issues
 - Sometimes you will see `Failed to export 1 channel(s).
 No messages found for the specified period.`.
 That happens if the newest message in channel was deleted.
-This can't be fixed by this script.
+The script keeps track of last message ids in channels, so it won't try to export it again.

 ## Warnings
 ### → NEVER SHARE YOUR TOKEN ←